 Developing a Plan for Healthy Eating

 Developing a plan for healthy eating means setting goals, tracking your progress, and rewarding yourself.
-Set goals you want to achieve.
+Setting goals Set goals you want to achieve.
 It is generally best to set small, measurable goals.
 You can set them on a daily, weekly, or monthly basis.
-When...
+When setting goals, consider: Where you want to start...

 Diabetes: How to Build Your Plate